Learning Module

 Will Reaching Our Goals Make Us Happy?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-• Recall what research says about how happiness is affected by our genetics and circumstances
+• Recall what research says about how happiness is affected by our genetics and circumstances.

-• Distinguish items that count as evidence for the lesson’s main claim from items that don’t
+• Distinguish items that count as evidence for the lesson’s main claim from items that don’t.

-• Identify a critical question to ask when interpreting the results of happiness research
+• Identify a critical question to ask when interpreting the results of happiness research.

-• Evaluate the lesson’s argument by reflecting on how happiness is generated in your own life
+• Evaluate the lesson’s argument by reflecting on how happiness is generated in your own life.

 Self-reflection